-Given the structure of preferences, the marginal costs and the trade policy, and by using the conditions describing the behaviour of consumers and producers, it is possible to express prices and quantities of the varieties sold in the H market as a function of $t_i$ and $s_i^$ , provided that an equilibrium exists and is unique.
-Henceforth, we assume that this is the case, so that, given the trade policy rates $\{t_i, s_i^\}{i=1}^n$ , the model generates the sequences $\{p{i,h}, p{i,f}, x{i,h}, x{i,f}\}{i=1}^n$ which describe the equilibrium for the H economy.
-Starting from free trade, the assumptions made in the previous Section are sufficient to ensure that the following inequalities must hold in equilibrium:

-$$0 < \partial p{i,h} / \partial t_i < \partial p{i,f} / \partial t_i < 1, \tag{15}$$ therefore $\partial x{i,h}/\partial t_i > 0$ , $\partial x{i,f}/\partial t_i < 0$ .
-See Appendix B. The economic interpretation of the effects of a tariff is straightforward: (i) the import tariff is partially absorbed by foreign producers, and the higher prices of imported varieties lead to a lower demand; (ii) second, home firms adjust their prices in reaction to the new demand conditions resulting from the pricing decision made by foreign competitors.
+Given the structure of preferences, the marginal costs and the trade policy, and by using the conditions describing the behaviour of consumers and producers, it is possible to express prices and quantities of the varieties sold in the H market as a function of t_i and s_i^ , provided that an equilibrium exists and is unique.
+Henceforth, we assume that this is the case, so that, given the trade policy rates $\{t_i, s_i^\}{i=1}^n$, the model generates the sequences $\{p{i,h}, p{i,f}, x{i,h}, x{i,f}\}{i=1}^n$ which describe the equilibrium for the H economy.
+Starting from free trade, the assumptions made in the previous Section are sufficient to ensure that the following inequalities must hold in equilibrium:10 therefore $\partial x{i,h}/\partial t_i > 0$, $\partial x{i,f}/\partial t_i < 0$.
+See Appendix B. The economic interpretation of the effects of a tariff is straightforward: (i) the import tariff is partially absorbed by foreign producers, and the higher prices of imported varieties lead to a lower demand; (ii) home firms adjust their prices in reaction to the new demand conditions resulting from the pricing decision made by foreign competitors.
 The demand for the home produced varieties increases, because of the substitution effect.
 As a consequence of ASSUMPTION 1 the elasticity of demand for domestic varieties will decrease, leading home producers to set a higher markup.
-On the other hand, in the import market the elasticity of demand for foreign varieties will rise, thus the markup will be lower.
-Intuitively, the first effect can be regarded as a standard pricing effect of the trade policy, while the second effect is a complementarity effect arising from the price interactions among firms due to the existence of variable markups.
-Clearly, the magnitude of the reaction of home prices to a tariff crucially depends on import penetration.
+On the other hand, in the import market the elasticity of demand for foreign varieties will rise, thus the markup will be lower.11 Intuitively, the first effect can be regarded as a standard pricing effect of the trade policy, while the second effect is a complementarity effect arising from the price interactions among firms due to the existence of variable markups.